Benjamin Wadsworth (actor)

-Benjamin Wadsworth is an American actor.
+Benjamin Hassan Wadsworth (November 8, 1999) is an American actor.
 He is known for playing Marcus Lopez Arguello in the Syfy series Deadly Class.

-Life
+Early life

-Wadsworth was born and grew up in Houston, Texas.
+Benjamin Wadsworth was born and grew up in Houston, Texas.
 He is of Mexican, Iranian, English, Native American, French and Swedish descent.
 As he began acting by 2013, he was home-schooled during high school in order to enable his film and video work.

-In May 2019, Wadsworth became engaged to actress, Stella Maeve.
-Their daughter was born in January 2020.

 Career

-Wadsworth became interested in acting, and had a role as Iggy in the comedy web series, Dad and a Lad.
-He also had some parts in short movies (see below) and began to build experience.
+Wadsworth became interested in acting, and had a role as Iggy in the comedy web series Dad vs. Lad.
+He also had some parts in short movies and began to build experience.